Duke vs. Kansas NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Duke and its opponents have scored at least 57 points -- this matchup's over/under -- just two times this year.
+- Duke has combined with its opponents to put up more than 57 points just twice this season.

-- The two teams combine to score 49.6 points per game, 7.4 less than the total in this contest.
+- Saturday's total is 7.4 points higher than the combined 49.6 PPG average of the two teams.

-- This contest's over/under is 2.7 points under the 59.7 these two squads combine to give up per game in 2021.
+- The 59.7 points per game these two squads have surrendered to opponents this season are 2.7 more than the 57 total in this contest.

-- The Blue Devils and their opponents score an average of 55.3 points per game, 1.7 fewer than Saturday's total.
+- The average total in Blue Devils games this season is 55.3, 1.7 points fewer than Saturday's over/under of 57 .

 Duke Stats and Trends